dumischbaenger/JavaADKerberosLdap/README.md

 ## Query AD directory server (LDAP)

-The `LdapAction` object `run()` method connects to the directory server via JNDI API starts a query and displays the result.
+The `LdapAction` objects `run()` method connects to the directory server via JNDI API, starts a query and displays the result.